perfsonar/docs/pscheduler_batch.rst

 pairs named ``application/json``, ``text/plain`` and ``text/html`` for
 each of the formats in which pScheduler can produce a result.

+The ``batch`` pair includes diagnostic information about the batch.

 .. _pscheduler_batch_python: